truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Advanced/ManageGlobal2FASCALE.md

    TrueNAS will take you to the **Two-Factor Authentication** screen to finish 2FA setup.

    {{< trueimage src="/images/SCALE/SystemSettings/2FAScreenEnabled.png" alt="2FAScreenEnabled" id="2FA Screen with Enabled Message" >}}

+   When using Google Authenticator, make sure the **Interval** is set to *30* or the authenticator code might not function when logging in.

 3. Click **Show QR** and scan the QR code using Google Authenticator.

    After scanning the code click **CLOSE** to close the dialog on the **Two-Factor Authentication** screen.

+Accounts that have already configured individual 2FA are not prompted for 2FA login codes until **Global 2FA** is enabled.
+When **Global 2FA** is enabled, user accounts that have not configured 2FA settings yet are shown the **Two-Factor Authentication** screen on their next login to configure and enable 2FA authentication for that account.

 ### Disabling or Bypassing 2FA